FxSchrauber/lwks-fx/Windows_only/Rhythmic_pulsation/Documentation/Details.md

 --------------------------------------------------------------------------

 #### More recent alternative effects:
 Since Lightworks 14.5 it is possible for an effect to automatically determine the effect runtime.
-This is implemented in the Cyclic [Remote Control](1).
+This is implemented in the Cyclic
+<a href="https://www.lwks.com/index.php?option=com_kunena&func=view&catid=7&id=188603&Itemid=81#ftop" target="blank">Remote Control</a>.
 If you control a suitable zoom effect with this remote control, you can achieve the same result (and control even more effects if necessary).

 ---------------------------------------------------------------------------